yangleyland/mailman/README.md

 # Mailman

-A CLI clone of Postman for managing HTTP requests.
+A CLI alternative of Postman for managing HTTP requests.

 ## Features